tko22/nbbMapBoard/README.md

 ```
 #### Note: A new directory called ```postgres-data``` will be created. **DO NOT DELETE IT!!** It holds all your data in your database.
 ## Running and Stopping Docker Containers - these are the instructions you run after the Setup!
+Please look at our [Docker Documentation](./docs/docker.md) for this boilerplate and the [official documentation](https://docs.docker.com/) for a more comprehensive list.
 To start your Postgres and your flask api:
 ```
 $ docker-compose start